JL Bourg Basket

-Jeunesse Laïque de Bourg-en-Bresse, commonly known as JL Bourg or simply Bourg, is a basketball club based in Bourg-en-Bresse, France that plays in the Pro A. Their home arena is Ekinox, which has a capacity of 3,548 people.
+Jeunesse Laïque de Bourg-en-Bresse, commonly known as JL Bourg or simply Bourg, is a basketball club based in Bourg-en-Bresse, France that plays in the LNB Élite, the national top division.
+Their home arena is Ekinox, which has a capacity of 3,548 people.

+Bourg has also represented France in European competition, including the second level EuroCup.

 History

+The club was officially founded in 1910 by Henri Mamet, who also became the first president of JL Bourg.
+In 1956, the team won its first title when it won the Ain regional championship.

+The team joined professional competition in 1996 when it entered the LNB Pro B, the national second division.

-In 2014, JL Bourg adopted its new home arena Ekinox which replaced the Salle des Sports.
-This year the team also promoted to the Pro A after it won the Pro B Playoffs.
+In 2014, JL Bourg adopted its new home arena, Ekinox, with a capacity of 3,500 spectators.
+This replaced the Salle des Sports which had a capacity of 2,300.
+In the same year, the team also promoted to the Pro A after it won the Pro B Playoffs.
 They relegated back after the 2014–15 season.

 In the 2019–20 season, Bourg was in the 5th place until the season was cancelled due to the COVID-19 pandemic.
 In the 2020–21 season, Bourg will make its European debut when it will play in the EuroCup.

+During the 2023–24 season, Bourg had the first pick of the 2024 NBA draft Zaccharie Risacher on its roster which was on a loaned from LDLC ASVEL.
+In the EuroCup, Bourg had its most successful European season in club history after reaching the finals following a 2–1 semifinal win over Beşiktaş.
+But however, they lost to Paris Basketball in the 2024 EuroCup Finals.